 ‘And then?’ she asked, keeping her head bowed, watching the water.

 ‘When you were four you bumped into a coat stand which fell onto a young girl, knocking her down a flight of stairs, killing her.
-When you were five a pastor man came here to try to talk to us about turning to religion.
+When you were five a pastor man came here to talk to us about religion.
 You accidentally electrocuted his wife with an old lamp we should have thrown out years ago.
 When you were six you started school.
 I’m not sure what happened that time, but two days after your birthday a school-friend lay dead, and the teachers were trying to hush it up.
 Make no mistake though, it was your fault.’

 Lizelle watched as the last of the water drained out of the sink, then washed out the sink and turned to face her mother, her face suddenly frowning as a curious question came to her.